-The islands of Cassim, Lord Howe, Marovo Lagoon in the Solomons and Minjerribah were land and sea-scapes chartered over a period of three months in late 2018 by curator and researcher, Jo Fay Duncan.
-The media itself references a rich research ecology undertaken over 24 months evident in this Small Islands Blog.
+The land and seascapes of the Australian islands of Cassim, Lord Howe and Minjerribah (Stradbroke), along with Morovo Lagoon in the Solomons, were charted over a period of three months in late 2018 by curator and researcher, Jo Fay Duncan.
+The exhibit media reference a rich research of ecology undertaken over 24 months, documented in this Small Islands Blog.

-The art-work in Islands of Innocence some 12 months later explores global-wide threats to islands and related habitats which include mining, over population and indeed development.
-Notions of innocence, ancestry and aesthetics explored in this multi layered media installation are qualities which here stand in the face of these threats.
-A poetic, an aesthetic disruptor to the bureaucratic monologue about an ‘economic transition strategy’ away from mining on Minjerribah and controversial $444 million grants to save the Great Barrier Reef.
+In the face of the ever-present threat of development, the artwork in Islands of Innocence explores global threats to islands and related habitats, including mining, over-population and development.
+Notions of innocence, ancestry and aesthetics explored in this multi-layered media installation are qualities which here stand in the face of these threats.
+The installation poses a poetic and aesthetic disruptor to the bureaucratic monologue about an “economic transition strategy” away from mining on Minjerribah, and recent controversial $444 million grants to save the Great Barrier Reef.

 Since 1949 sand mining has been active on Minjerribah.
-Its impact on people and Country is spoken about in Oodgeroo Noonukul’s poem Time is Running Out.
+Its impact on people and country is spoken about in Oodgeroo Noonuccal’s poem Time is Running Out.
 The poem was published in the 1970 publication My people: a Kath Walker collection.
-This poem along with audio recording of Uncle Bob Anderson that speaks about mining’s end is included in this installation.
+This poem, along with audio of Uncle Bob Anderson speaking about mining’s end, is included in this installation.

-The pristine waters of Marovo Lagoon in the Solomon Islands were depicted on the south wall; it’s corals untouched by ocean bleaching and marine inhabitants diverse and prolific as seen in footage by travel companion Dave Hannan of Ocean Ark Alliance, deep water cinematographer and sometimes island resident.
-Over laying this is original music composed by 16 year-old Leon D.N. – it’s mood one of wonder and journeying.
+On the south wall are depicted the pristine waters of Morovo Lagoon in the Solomon Islands; its corals are untouched by ocean bleaching and its marine inhabitants are diverse and prolific, as seen in footage by travel companion Dave Hannan of Ocean Ark Alliance, who is a deep water cinematographer and sometimes island resident.
+Overlaying this is original music composed by 16 year-old Leon D.N. – its mood one of wonder and journeying.

-Lord Howe island is one of a few breeding sites for the sooty tern on the east coast of Australia.
+Lord Howe Island is one of a few breeding sites for the sooty tern on the east coast of Australia.
 Their isolation and sheer volume leave their time immemorial routine unperturbed by human contact.
-Children visiting this site in breeding season are pictured here harnessing something of the innocence and reverence essential if we are to preserve earth’s natural habitats.
+Children visiting this site in breeding season are pictured here as silhoetted figures in yellow and orange, harnessing something of the innocence and reverence essential if we are to preserve earth’s natural habitats.

-The media installation explored the idea of innocence and innocence lost be that through; mining, development or human’s prolific presence in the terrain.
+The media installation Islands of Innocence explores the idea of innocence and innocence lost, be that through mining, development or humans’ prolific presence in the terrain.